 2. Natural Skin Care.
 If you wouldn't eat it, don't put it on your skin!
 Our skin is our largest organ –– we absorb what we put on our skin.
 The chemicals in conventional sunscreen are some of the most toxic ingredients we can come in contact with, but people have such fear of the sun that they don't think twice about covering their bodies in sunscreen (regardless of the ingredients).
 Moisturizers are not much better - best to choose organic and natural sunscreens or a natural sun block with zinc oxide.

 To find out which sunscreens and skin care products are the safest please visit the EWG's website Skin Deep.

 4. Sufficient Vitamin D!
-If you live somewhere that is not sunny all year round it is a good idea to take a vitamin D3 supplement during the cloudy winter months.
+If you live somewhere that is not sunny all year round it is a good idea to take a vegan vitamin D3 supplement during the cloudy winter months.
 In the summer months we can get enough from healthy sun exposure, so if you find you are not outside that often you may want to continue with supplementation all year round.
 The darker your skin the more sun exposure you will need to make enough vitamin D. Vitamin D has many functions in the body, including immune system health.
 A healthy, strong immune system is essential for keeping cancer cells under control - destroying them before they become an issue.

 5. Avoid sunburns.
 A healthy diet and responsible sun exposure will help prevent burns.
 A burn is your bodies way of telling you it was not able to produce enough melanin to protect from the UV rays.
 Eat more antioxidants, and use natural sunscreen if you are prone to burning.